 Brian Ray looked into the test scores from differently schooled populations in 2016, using a 2014 study.
 He said:

-Again, home educated students prove they are by no means trailing the pack when it comes to test scores!
+Again, home-educated students prove they are by no means trailing the pack when it comes to testing scores!

 Test Score Meta-Analysis in 2017

-Ray looked at quite a few studies (some of which were also meta-analyses on the topic) and has found home learners performed well above their publicly schooled peers in almost every study.
+Ray looked at quite a few studies (some of which were also meta-analyses on the topic) and has found home learners performed well above their publicly schooled peers in almost every analysis.

 - smaller class sizes,